mfix22/mfix22.github.io/pages/index.md

 title: Mike Fix
 ---

-Hey there 👋.
-Currently, I’m doing software engineering at [Stripe](https://stripe.com), working on open source and various frontends, but you may know me from my work on [Carbon](https://carbon.now.sh) and [Ranger](https://reporanger.com).
+Hey there, I'm Mike 👋.
+I currently work as a frontend engineer at [Stripe](https://stripe.com), working on [Climate](https://stripe.com/climate) and [Frontier](https://frontierclimate.com/).
+I also lead the open source team.
+You might also know me from my open-source projects, [Carbon](https://carbon.now.sh) and [Ranger](https://reporanger.com).

 ## A few things I’m into {% .gap %}